Reviewing EyeGate Pharmaceuticals Inc. (EYEG)'s and Enochian Biosciences Inc. (NASDAQ:ENOB)'s results | New Business Observer

 Liquidity

-EyeGate Pharmaceuticals Inc.’s Current Ratio and Quick Ratio are 7.2 and 7.2 respectively.
-The Current Ratio and Quick Ratio of its competitor Enochian Biosciences Inc. are 6.9 and 6.9 respectively.
-EyeGate Pharmaceuticals Inc. therefore has a better chance of paying off short and long-term obligations compared to Enochian Biosciences Inc.
+EyeGate Pharmaceuticals Inc.’s Current Ratio is 7.2 while its Quick Ratio is 7.2.
+On the competitive side is, Enochian Biosciences Inc. which has a 6.9 Current Ratio and a 6.9 Quick Ratio.
+EyeGate Pharmaceuticals Inc. is better positioned to pay off short and long-term obligations compared to Enochian Biosciences Inc.

-Institutional investors held 40.1% of EyeGate Pharmaceuticals Inc. shares and 2.4% of Enochian Biosciences Inc. shares.
-Insiders held 4.5% of EyeGate Pharmaceuticals Inc. shares.
+Roughly 40.1% of EyeGate Pharmaceuticals Inc. shares are held by institutional investors while 2.4% of Enochian Biosciences Inc. are owned by institutional investors.
+Insiders held roughly 4.5% of EyeGate Pharmaceuticals Inc.’s shares.
 Insiders Comparatively, held 64.37% of Enochian Biosciences Inc. shares.

 Performance